1 Introduction

 This guide is focused on frequentist implementations of mixed models in R, covering different scenarios common in the agricultural and life sciences.

-This is not intended to be a guide to the theory of mixed models, it is focused on implementations of models only.
+This is not intended to be a guide to the theory of mixed models, it is focused on R syntactical issues for correct implementations of mixed models only.
+We do provide a short introduction to mixed models.
+UCLA provides a longer more comprehensive introduction.

 1.2 Packages